louispawaon/block-a-troll/README.md

-# bully-a-twitter-blue
+# block-some-trolls
-download twitter blue users' profile picture with nft in it and automatically block them in the process
+filter and block trolls by entering a username or a hashtag on our platform.